Washington Sea Grant Coastal Resilience Fellowship

 Host Office Application Information

 The Washington Sea Grant (WSG) Coastal Resilience Fellowship program welcomes participation from Tribes, local nonprofits, municipalities, special districts, conservation districts, and other local entities working on projects focused on coastal resilience.
-Interested host offices are invited to submit an application to WSG.
+Interested host offices are invited to apply to WSG.

 WSG Coastal Resilience Fellows are teamed with mentors in a host office for two years, working on coastal resilience projects.
 Prospective hosts are expected to mentor, supervise and provide opportunities for fellows to be involved in substantive issues that support their professional and educational goals.
 The experience provides fellows with a unique perspective on coastal resilience and allows them to share their lived, learned, and work experience with their host offices.
 In their application, hosts are welcome to share if their capacity better suits working with a fellow part-time across their two-year fellowship, as well as their preferred work set-up with their fellow (in-person, hybrid, remote).